 Veterinarians first address obesity in dogs by talking with pet parents about their dog’s history.
 This may include feeding and exercise routines and any pertinent medical history that may be contributing to the weight gain.
 Veterinarians may first do blood work or other testing to ensure there is not an underlying health condition causing the obesity.
 Once medical issues have been ruled out, veterinarians can work with pet parents to develop a weight management plan that will help their dogs lose weight.

 First and foremost, reducing the number of treats and table scraps given each day by pet parents is essential.
 Likewise, measuring each meal and only feeding two distinct meals per day can aid in weight loss.
-There are specific diets formulated for weight loss that may be recommended or prescribed by the veterinarian as well.
-Veterinarians can calculate the number of calories an obese dog needs per day in order to lose weight, which can help guide pet parents along the way.

 How to Prevent Obesity in Dogs